ExchangeBC/devexUtils/README.md

 # devexUtils
-This repository will contain the BC Deverlopers' Exchange utilities library
+This repository will contain the BC Developers' Exchange utilities library